Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 - Against the spread, Chicago is 3-6-0 this year.

-- The Bears have yet to cover the spread this season when underdogs by 6.5 points or more in three chances.
+- The Bears have yet to cover the spread this year when underdogs by 6.5 points or more in three chances.

-- Chicago's games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Chicago's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- Chicago is 1-2 against the spread and 1-1 overall in games when it puts up more than 20.3 points.
+- Chicago is 1-2 against the spread and 1-1 overall in games when it scores more than 20.3 points.

 - The Bears rack up 81.7 fewer yards per game (264.0) than the Steelers allow (345.7).